 Here are some key points about piles.
 More detail and supporting information is in the main article.

-- Piles are hemorrhoids that become inflamed.
+- Piles are collections of tissue and vein that become inflamed and swollen.

-- Piles occur due to chronic constipation, chronic diarrhea, lifting heavy weights, pregnancy or straining when passing a stool.
+- Piles occur due to chronic constipation, chronic diarrhea, lifting heavy weights, pregnancy, or straining when passing a stool.

 What are piles?